emberjs/data/guides/drafts/incremental-adoption-guide.md

 2. Next is `TestHandler`.
 It is a handler that is responsible for logging requests.
 It is a quick example of how you can add your own handlers to the request manager.
 We will take a look at more useful examples later.

 3. Lastly `Fetch`.
-It is a handler that is responsible for sending requests to the server using the new Ember Data APIs.
-It must be last handler you put in the chain.
-After finishing request it will enrich handlers context with `response` property.
-And pass it back to the handlers chain in reverse order.
+It is a handler that sends requests to the server using the `fetch` API.
+It expects responses to be JSON and when in use it should be the last handler you put in the chain.
+After finishing each request it will convert the response into json and pass it back to the handlers chain in reverse order as the request context's response.
 So `TestHandler` will receive `response` property first, and so on if we would have any.

 You can read more about request manager in the [request manager guide](./request-manager-guide.md).

 ## Step 4: Install `@ember-data/json-api`, `@ember-data/request-utils` packages

-If you was using JSON:API adapter/serializer for your backend communication, you can use `@ember-data/json-api` package.
+If you were using JSON:API adapter/serializer for your backend communication, you can use `@ember-data/json-api` package.
 It is a package that contains predefined builders for JSON:API requests.
 You can read more about it in the [`@ember-data/json-api` guide](TODO: add link).

-If you have different backend format - Ember Data provides you with builders for `REST`(@ember-data/rest) and `ActiveRecord`(@ember-data/active-record).
+If you have different backend format - EmberData provides you with builders for `REST`(@ember-data/rest) and `ActiveRecord`(@ember-data/active-record).

 ## Step 5: Off you go!
 Start using new APIs